Gli Invasori (1961)

 Visuals Original Aspect Ratio - 2.35:1 anamorphic widescreen.
 Colour

-The print is good with strong colours, and only very slight grain
+The print is good with strong colours and only very slight grain

 Audio English, German and Italian audio.

-The English track is generally good and lip-syncs very well, although there is some slight crackling in a couple of scenes, and one line later in the film sounds very poor.
-The Italian sounds strong.
-The German track is very poor - hollow sounding, and missing many of the background sound effects.
+The English track is generally good and lip-syncs very well, although there is some slight crackling in a couple of scenes.

 Subtitles None.
 (A German subtitle track is included that adds a single subtitle to an intertitle card half-way through the film).

-Extras The disc contains:
+Extras The disc includes:

 • Mario Bava Speaks - A documentary including archive interviews with Mario Bava himself, as well as newly recorded and archive interviews with Luigi Cozzi and Barbara Steele, well illustrated footage from a variety of his films.
 In Italian with optional English or German subtitles.
 Very interesting.
+(50 minutes)

 • Original German theatrical trailer, as Der Rache der Wikinger.

-AvailabilityReleased in Germany.
-DVD Title: Die Racher der Wikinger
+Availability Released in Germany.
+DVD Title: Der Rache der Wikinger

 Region Region 2 (UK, Europe) - PAL